embeir/heur-nav-rules/README.md

-# nav-rules
+# heur-nav-rules

-`nav-rules` is a Python library that converts vision detections into a simple navigation command.
+`heur-nav-rules` is a Python library that converts vision detections into a simple navigation command.

 Input: detections + rules JSON
 Output: heading + speed scale (+ diagnostics)